asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 If the action *No Command* is selected, no action will be assigned to the respective user activity.

 **Load Next Slot**
-This action is only relevant if you have stored multiple FlipPad configuration slots.
+This action is only relevant if you have stored multiple FLipPad configuration slots.
 This action switches to the next slot.
 If the last slot is already reached, triggering this action will switch to the first slot.
 When you switch the slot, the built-in LED bulbs will change accordingly, showing the active slot.

 There are three built in LEDs (red, yellow-orange, green), which will display the binary number for the slot position of the configuration that you have selected.
 In other words, if you saved two configurations, e.g. “Game settings” and “Mouse”, “Game settings” will be slot 1 and “Mouse” will be slot 2.